benitomartin/mlops-chicago-rides/README.md

     </p>

  In order to detect outliers, the `z-score` is calculated for each query, so that the outliers are removed depending on the number of rows downloaded.
-The following chart represents the fare distribution adter removing outliers.
+The following chart represents the fare distribution after removing outliers.

 <p>
     <img src="/images/clean_prices.png"/>